How to create a software test plan?

 What is a software test plan?

 A test plan describes how your QA team will tackle testing a particular piece of the software product.
-A test plan includes test objectives, schedule, deliverables, and resources required to achieve them.
+To create a test plan, you need to include test objectives, schedule, deliverables, and resources required to achieve them.
 A quality test plan is well worth the time investment, as a careful approach yields good bug detection and mitigates QA-related time & financial risks.

 Test plan and test strategy: are they the same?

-To better illustrate the difference from test plans, here is what a test strategy could include:
+To better illustrate the difference from test planning, here is what a test strategy could include:

 Test Management Systems (TMS) are pivotal in orchestrating these vital aspects of software testing when considering testing plans and strategies.
 While test plans focus on specific software components and standards, TMS is a central hub for organising, structuring, and optimising the entire software testing process.
 It ensures seamless coordination among team members, facilitating efficient communication, resource allocation, and timeline management.
 A TMS enhances testing through features like test case creation, version control, and comprehensive testing progress tracking, ensuring a systematic approach that boosts software quality and reliability.